burnsmod/burnsmod.github.com/_posts/2012-05-01-Android-Fragmentation-Hurts-Everyone.md

 But this is my fault for letting these incompatible devices install my app, right?
 When I, as an Android application developer, publish my application I can restrict installation based on... screen size: extrasmall, small, normal, large, extralarge.

-This is the true problem with Android fragmentation.
-Apps don't work.
+__Hardware Fragmentation is the true problem with Android.__  Apps don't work.
 Users rightfully get mad.
 Developers get mad.
 I waste a ton of time fixing Android-specific bugs.

 As a victim of their own success I honestly think Google did not plan for this or they would have built more device filtering into the application manifest.